 Another critical founding member of Gestalt psychology, Wolfgang Kohler is also noted for his research on problem-solving as well as his disapproval of the way structural lists use introspection to study the human mind.
 He is also known for his opposition towards behaviorism.

-Here we are going to talk about some of the main characteristics that one might see in Gestalt theory.
+Here we are going to talk about some of the main characteristics.

 There is no doubt that these characteristics are the defining elements of the entire theory and hence it is essential for the people to ensure that they know about it so that they can have an idea about the concept.